SamraAzizi/tictactoe/README.md

 2. In the terminal, ensure you are in the directory containing `TicTacToe.java`.
 3. Compile the Java file by running the following command in the terminal:
     ```sh
-    javac TicTacToe.java
-    ```

-### Step 5: Run the Game

-1. After compiling, run the game by executing the following command in the terminal:
-    ```sh
-    java TicTacToe
-    ```
-2. Follow the on-screen prompts to play the game.
-Players will take turns entering their moves by specifying the row and column numbers for their marks (X or O).

-Enjoy playing TicTacToe!